 The reason for switching should be established before you compare numerous quotes.

-For example, if you’re looking for better customer service, make sure you look at the deals that offer improved customer service but do not offer the lowest price.
-Across the industry, dissatisfaction with customer services is a common problem.
+For example, if you’re looking for better customer service, look at the deals that offer improved customer service but do not offer the lowest price.
+Across the industry, dissatisfaction with customer service is a common problem.

 But if it’s just a cost-saving exercise and customer service isn’t a priority, then the cheapest price will be suited to you.

-Some suppliers only offer a couple of additional services, so if you’re a business that heavily relies on water and the efficiency of water you use.
-You may want to switch to a supplier who offers a variety of services.
+Some suppliers only offer a couple of additional services, so if you’re a business that heavily relies on water and the efficiency of the water you use.
+You may want to switch to a supplier that offers various services.

-To see the water suppliers’ additional services, check out our guide of business water suppliers.
+To see the water suppliers’ additional services, check out our guide to business water suppliers.

 One consolidated bill

-Even if you’re a small business, you may have multiple properties in different locations.
+You may have multiple properties in different locations, even if you’re a small business.
 These could have different water suppliers billed separately at different prices.

 It would make sense to switch water suppliers to get all the properties on the same tariff and then use the consolidated billing functionality to manage consumption and cost better.
 This will significantly reduce the burden for your accounts payable team as there will only be one invoice and payment to manage.